WAW-Developer/waw-web-MainSite_2K17/readme.md

 This is the source code for the WAW main site version 2017

 ## About this code
-- The technology used is baesd on HTML web components and a EcmaScript library 'transpiled' using 'gulp'.
+- The technology used is based on HTML web components and a EcmaScript library 'transpiled' using 'gulp'.
 - The frameworks used are Polymer2 and Bootstrap4
 - Also used the libraries JQuery and ChartJS.